Documentation style tools#

 vale sync

-Check all files in the doc folder with this command:
+Check all files in the doc folder by running this command:

 vale .

-Check all files in the repository by going to the root directory and running this command:
+To check all files in the repository, go to the root directory and run this command:

 vale --config=doc/.vale.ini .

-Check all files in only a particular folder by typing vale followed by the name of the folder.
+To check all files in only a particular folder, type vale followed by the name of the folder.

-Address any warnings and issues that display by either editing the file to fix or adding a term to the accept.txt file under the doc folder in styles\config\vocabularies\ANSYS.
+Address any warnings and issues that display by either editing the file to fix or adding a term to the accept.txt file in doc\styles\config\vocabularies\ANSYS.